aldivi/caland/README.md

   * These functions are used together to effectively apply CALAND at the county level in place of the region levels, so that county-level effects of county-level management can be estimated
   * Caveats of county-level scaling
     * Increase in estimation uncertainty that is difficult to quantify
-    * Restoration sources are determined at the region level during simulation, which means that county-level source conversion may not follow the expected proportional decreases in source areas
+    * The scaled outputs approximate what CALAND would return for a single county if the region boundaries were counties instead of the current nine regions
+    * County-level management has limitations compared to regular CALAND operation:
+      * No land use/cover change (except what may be prescribed in a restoration scenario)
+      * No land protection management (because there is no urban growth)
+      * Always full Forest regeneration
+      * Annual practices must be in a separate scenario from restoration practices
+      * No fire with restoration practices (fire can be used with annual practices)
-    * Land categories with zero county area cannot be restored at the county-levels
+      * Land categories with zero county area cannot be restored at the county-levels (except for Delta Fresh_marsh)
-    * Very high county restoration targets may not be possible to limitations in scaled source area
+      * Some county restoration targets may not be possible to limitations in scaled source area
+  * Alternatively, one could simply simulate county-level targets without scaling and obtain the region-level effects of county-level management

 ## Version History